Africa

 infrastructures have improved drastically.
 Many African

-governments have developed their telecommunication infrastructure
+governments successfully developed their foundational telecommunication infrastructure

 by privatising their former state-owned enterprises.